miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: This item only applies if your site uses [detailed sample mode](site_configuration.html#detailed_sample_mode).

-A library design is a grouping of [selection](#library_selection_types) and [strategy](#library_strategy_types) types.
+A library design is a grouping of [selection](#library_selection_types) and [strategy](#library_strategy_types) types and a design code.
 The library designs that are available for a library depend on the sample class of the aliquot that the library was propagated from.

-Modifications to library designs can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete both library designs and library design codes using the standard interface.
+Most attributes of a library design cannot be modified if the design has been used by any existing libraries, as this would cause the libraries' attributes to be out of sync.
+A library design can only be deleted if it has not been used by any existing libraries.
+A library design code can only be deleted if it has not been used by any existing libraries or library designs.

 {% include userman-toplink.md %}